Stop Children Picking At Scabs, Stitches & Surgical Dressings

-All kids pick scabs at some point and most the time it really isn’t a problem.
+All kids pick at scabs at some point and most of the time it really isn’t a problem.
 But when your child’s picking is preventing the original wound from healing, or even making it worse, you need to step in to help the wound heal.
-Stitches and wound covering, from every day plasters to post-operative surgical dressings, can also be targets for picking and fiddling.
-This is the ScratchSleeves guide to helping you stop your child picking their scabs, stitches and surgical dressings.
+Stitches and wound covering, from everyday plasters to post-operative surgical dressings, can also be targeted for picking and fiddling.
+This is the ScratchSleeves guide to helping you stop your child from picking their scabs, stitches and surgical dressings.

 Scabbing over is part of the skin’s healing process, but it’s easy to forget how fascinating this process is for kids.
 We all know that the healing process can be really itchy, which is enough to tempt the average adult into rubbing or picking a scab but for an inquisitive toddler or child a scab, stitches or dressing just has to be investigated further.
 What young children don’t understand is that scabs and stitches play an important role in the healing of their skin, and that picking them while the wound is healing could restart the bleeding.
 While scabs are still something of a novelty, kids are absorbed with them largely because they’re unknown.
 Explaining what a scab is, what it does and why it should be left alone may help to discourage scratching and picking to some degree.

 While irritating, experiencing itchy skin around a wound is usually said to be a perfectly normal symptom of the healing process.

 There are several different theories as to why we experience itchiness while a wound heals.
 These include:

 Histamines – When injured, the body produces histamines to assist the healing process.
 These are the same chemicals responsible for the itching and inflammation associated with allergic reactions.
 A 2018 study suggested that these histamines could be responsible for some of the itchiness that may be experienced when a wound is healing.

 Immune system – A 2016 study found that healing wounds and eczema both trigger the same response of the innate immune system, which can lead to some itchiness.